oscarescuderoarnanz/dtwParallel/README.md

 ## Reference

-If you use dtwParallel in your research papers, please refer to ...
+If you use `dtwParallel` in your research papers, please refer to it using following reference:

-[To be done]
+[To be done, paper under review]

-In case of using the variants itakura parrallelogram or sakoe_chiba band refer to the following work:
+In case of using the `itakura parrallelogram` or `sakoe_chiba band` variants, we ask you to cite as well the following work, as we have taken this functionality granted from [tslearn](https://github.com/tslearn-team/tslearn):
 ```bibtex
 @article{JMLR:v21:20-091,
   author  = {Romain Tavenard and Johann Faouzi and Gilles Vandewiele and